vallabh1/ECE549_deblur_project/SUBMODULES.md

 Run DeblurGANv2:
 # Example batch script in predict.py processes images in .\dataset1\blur and stores results in .\submit
+Make sure to create a conda env named "deblurdiff38" because interfaces.py assumes that the conda env exists.

 ```bash
 cd models/DeblurGANv2